Contact Stress: Allowable, Permissible, Nominal, Calculated

 The Endurance Contact-Stress Limit is for a life of 5x107 cycles.

 When the actual Contact-Stress is not equal to the Endurance Contact-Stress, you can use the ratio of Actual to Endurance Contact Stress as a Life Factor.
 Then use that to find the actual Life of the Cam.
-Each Steel type has a maximum and minimum ratio above an below which the Life-Factor does not apply.
+Each Steel type has a maximum and minimum ratio above and below which the Life-Factor does not apply.

 Alternatively, Table 2 shows the allowable stress for 10,000,000 ;100,000, and 1000 cycles, there are also other break-points given by the S-N Curve below.